 The scenic drive from Bicheno to Launceston

-While talking to my airbnb Host, I got a tip on the scenic route that skirts the northern part of the east coast and go through the inland forests and mountains down to Launceston.
-It’s a much longer road trip itinerary, about 245 km from Bicheno, but really worth it.
+While talking to my Airbnb Host, I got a tip on the scenic route that skirts the northern part of the east coast and goes through the inland forests and mountains down to Launceston.
+It’s a much longer trip itinerary, about 245 km from Bicheno, but worth it.
 I was so glad I picked this option cause I got to see the most beautiful part of North East Tasmania.

 The surprise about the little village, Derby, is that it’s a hotspot for mountain bikers in Tasmania.
-With several professional trails Derby attracts mountain bikers from all over Australia for a fabulous MTB experience.
+With several professional trails, Derby attracts mountain bikers from all over Australia for a fabulous MTB experience.
 It’s a tiny village with quirky fun places like this cafe.

 The Bridstowe Lavender Farm

 I was unaware that the Bridstowe Lavender Farm was just a short detour from the highway, so it was the right time to get there just before the last lavender farm tour started.
 There is a shop with many fabulous lavender products and gifts, but the best part of the trip is walking through the lavender fields and taking photos.
 A truly sensory experience, really worth it, and I can recommend it.

 Launceston – The Cataract Gorge Walk